Solvent: Hansen solubility parameter values

-The Hansen solubility parameter values are based on dispersion bonds (δD), polar bonds (δP) and hydrogen bonds (δH).
+The Hansen solubility parameter (HSP) values are based on dispersion bonds (δD), polar bonds (δP) and hydrogen bonds (δH).
 These contain information about the inter-molecular interactions with other solvents and also with polymers, pigments, nanoparticles, etc. This allows for rational formulations knowing, for example, that there is a good HSP match between a solvent and a polymer.
 Rational substitutions can also be made for "good" solvents (effective at dissolving the solute) that are "bad" (expensive or hazardous to health or the environment).
 The following table shows that the intuitions from "non-polar", "polar aprotic" and "polar protic" are put numerically – the "polar" molecules have higher levels of δP and the protic solvents have higher levels of δH.
 Because numerical values are used, comparisons can be made rationally by comparing numbers.
 For example, acetonitrile is much more polar than acetone but exhibits slightly less hydrogen bonding.

 If, for environmental or other reasons, a solvent or solvent blend is required to replace another of equivalent solvency, the substitution can be made on the basis of the Hansen solubility parameters of each.
 The values for mixtures are taken as the weighted averages of the values for the neat solvents.
 This can be calculated by trial-and-error, a spreadsheet of values, or HSP software.
 A 1:1 mixture of toluene and 1,4 dioxane has δD, δP and δH values of 17.8, 1.6 and 5.5, comparable to those of chloroform at 17.8, 3.1 and 5.7 respectively.
 Because of the health hazards associated with toluene itself, other mixtures of solvents may be found using a full HSP dataset.